yuvaldrori/documentation/_posts/docker/jet/2015-05-25-installation.md

 ## Prerequisites

-In order to run the _Jet_ binary on your computer you need to have Docker installed and configured.
-We recommend you follow the guides regarding [Docker Machine](https://docs.docker.com/machine/) to get both the docker binary installed as well as a Docker host configured.
+In order to run the _Jet_ binary on your computer, you need to have Docker installed and configured.
+We recommend you follow the guides regarding [Docker Toolbox](https://www.docker.com/toolbox) to get both Docker Engine and Docker Machine installed, as well as a Docker host configured.

 ## Jet